lmakhurubetshi2-hub/BrightLearn-SQL-Practicals/README.md

 # BrightLearn-SQL-Practicals
-This repository stores all SQL practicals completed (On Snowflake) from SQL Fundementals.
+This repository stores all SQL practicals completed (On Snowflake) SQL Fundementals.